simplydallas/Neighborhood-Map-Project-5/README.md

 ## Notes

+* Screens smaller than 800px wide are treaded differently than large screens to help prevent blocking information with the list.
+This includes autocallapse of the list, smaller infowindows, and no panorama on smaller screens.
 * Most points have a panorama or streetview nearby.
 Those will open one in the infowindow if so.
 * Session storage is used, so information will only pull once per point until you close that tab.
 This speeds up clicking a point again and reduces api calls.
 * This tool uses Knockout, jquery, and also includes modernizr in hopes of further cross browser support.
 A modern browser is still recommended.